 With a resignation letter, you’ll need to get right to the point.
 The first paragraph should clearly denote that you are leaving the organization.

 Here are a few examples of how you can quickly and clearly state your objective:

-- “It is with sorrow and gratitude that I submit my resignation as project manager at Logistics Company.”
+“It is with sorrow and gratitude that I submit my resignation as Project Manager at Healthcare Company.”

-- “This letter serves as my formal resignation from Logistics Company.”
+“This letter serves as my formal resignation from Construction Company.”

-It will probably feel unnatural writing a sentence this blunt and straightforward.
+It will probably feel unnatural to write a sentence this blunt and straightforward.
 You would never speak to a friend or family member this formally.
 However, it’s important not to mince words.